 The PAYE Cap will prevent companies from claiming a payable tax credit worth more than 300% of their combined PAYE and NIC liability, plus a £20,000 buffer.

 So, if you had a combined PAYE and NIC liability of £30,000, you would only be able to claim up to £110,000 worth of R&D Tax Credits.

 Subcontractor fees from unconnected businesses, and salaries for overseas workers which don’t qualify for PAYE or NIC, will not be included in this calculation.

 This means that businesses with few employees, or large international teams, are more likely to have their claim size capped.

 The cap will take effect on 1 April 2021.
-Claims based on tax years ending before this date will not be affected, but things are more complicated if your financial year straddles 1 April.
+Claims based on tax years starting before this date will not be affected.

 Why does the PAYE Cap Exist?

 The PAYE Cap is designed to protect the R&D Tax Credit scheme from abusive claims.